Nashra vs Buttondown: pick the publishing layer, not just the sender.

 Compared on the points that move the work, not the marketing.

-Why creators move from Buttondown to Nashra.
+Why experts and publishers move from Buttondown to Nashra.

 Buttondown does one thing well: sending plain, readable emails.
 If that's the whole job, it's a fine pick.
 The moment you add a blog, a lead magnet, an onboarding sequence, or a landing page, you're stitching tools together.
 Nashra collapses that stack.
 Write one post and it ships to the inbox and the blog at the same moment.
 Build automations visually, with triggers, waits, and branches.
 Spin up a Magic Link to capture leads and auto-deliver the asset.
 Same subscriber spine across all of it.
-One bill, one analytics view, one place to update brand and domain.
+One bill, one insights view, one place to update brand and domain.

 Every line item.
+No fine print.

 One subscription, one subscriber list, four surfaces.